supermarsx/not-stonks-bot/research/binance/binance_api_analysis.md

 ## Trading Restrictions and Filters

 Trading restrictions are defined via exchange and symbol filters, including limits on the number of orders and order lists, and asset-specific caps under `MAX_ASSET`.
 The `/api/v3/myFilters` endpoint enumerates filters relevant to the account and symbol, which materially affect pre-trade validations.
 Trading permissions are exposed via `canTrade`, `canDeposit`, and `canWithdraw`, and must be confirmed before submitting orders.
 The platform also enforces symbol status filters, and REST responses may include errors such as `-1220 SYMBOL_DOES_NOT_MATCH_STATUS` when requesting data for symbols that do not match the specified trading status.
-These restrictions and filters should be integrated into the trading system's validation pipeline.[^10][^3]
+These restrictions and filters should be integrated into the trading system’s validation pipeline.[^10][^3]

 Table 18: Filter types and examples